ekostrov/SeattleHouseMultiLinearRegression/README.md

 and explain the model's parameters.

 # Data Description
-The file called ['kc_house_data.csv'](https://github.com/ekostrov/SeattleHouseMultiLinearRegression/blob/main/data/kc_house_data.csv) holds the data for this project.

-This project will use the data about Kings County's(Seattle, WA) housing market.
+The file called ['kc_house_data.csv'](https://github.com/ekostrov/SeattleHouseMultiLinearRegression/blob/main/data/kc_house_data.csv) holds the data for this project.This project will use this data about Kings County's(Seattle, WA) housing market to create Linear Regression Model.
 The data file contains the following columns:
 #### Column Names and descriptions for Kings County Data Set
 * **id** - unique identified for a house
 * **dateDate** - house was sold